 - 1. Touch Threshold. - 2.
-Enter a pass/fail threshold for the wavelength to be measured and then touch OK. - 3.
-If using the two patch cord method, disconnect the patch cords at the inline connector in Figure 9.6.2-1.
+Enter a pass/fail threshold for the wavelength to be measured and then touch OK. - If using the two patch cord method, disconnect the patch cords at the in-line connector in Figure 9.6.2-1.
 If using the one patch cord method, disconnect the patch cord from the input port.

-Regardless of the method used (one or two patch cord) do not disconnect the patch cord from the output port.
+Regardless of the method used (one or two patch cords) do not disconnect the patch cord from the output port.
 The coupled level of the light source may change when the patch cord is reconnected.

-4. Attach the free end of the patch cord connected to the output port to one end of the device to be tested.
+4. Attach the free end of the patch cord connected to the output port to one end of the device under test.

+- (1) Mode conditioner (for multi-mode fiber)

+- (2) Patch cords

-- (1) Mode conditioner (for multi-mode fiber) - 2 Patch codes - (3) In-line connector - (4) Device under test (fiber, coupler, etc.)
+- (3) In-line connector

+- 4 Device under test (fiber, coupler, etc.)